fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

 _Available in Fleet Premium_

+When migrating from a previous MDM, end users need to take action to escrow FileVault keys to Fleet.
+The **My device** page in Fleet Desktop will present users with instructions to reset their key.

-In Fleet, you can enforce FileVault (disk encryption) to be on.
-If turned on, hosts’ disk encryption keys will be stored in Fleet.
+To start, enforce FileVault (disk encryption) and escrow in Fleet.
 Learn how [here](./MDM-macOS-settings.md#disk-encryption).

-If your hosts did not have disk encryption turned on under the old MDM, there is no migration action needed.
-When you turn on disk encryption, the host will be encrypted and the key will be escrowed to Fleet automatically.

-If the host had disk encryption turned on under the old MDM, disk encryption will be turned off for your macOS hosts until they are enrolled to Fleet and MDM is turned on for these hosts.
-Your end users will need to take an action to reset their disk encryption key for Fleet to be able to store the key.

-The **My device** page in Fleet Desktop will present users with instructions to reset their key.
-Share [these guided instructions](#how-to-turn-on-disk-encryption) with your end users.
+After turning on disk encryption in Fleet, share [these guided instructions](#how-to-turn-on-disk-encryption) with your end users.

+If your old MDM solution did not enforce disk encryption, the end user will need to restart or log out of the host.

+If your old MDM solution did enforce disk encryption, the end user will need to reset their disk encryption key by inputting their password, then restarting or logging out of the host.

 ## Activation Lock Bypass codes